 But those numbers don’t account for the cost of your legal counsel.
 The guide explains that average defense costs can vary greatly:

 - $22,000 for claims that are dropped or dismissed.

 - $100,000+ for claims that go to trial.

 While the largest medical malpractice verdict on record exceeded $268 million, verdicts that total more than $100 million are extremely rare.
-Most of the time, plaintiffs or the jury will aim for a verdict that matches the limits (usually $1 million per incident) of your Errors & Omissions / Malpractice Insurance policy.
-That’s why healthcare professionals should always carry Medical Malpractice Insurance.
+Most of the time, plaintiffs or the jury will aim for a verdict that matches the limits (usually $1 million per incident) of your errors and omissions / malpractice insurance policy.
+That’s why healthcare professionals should always carry medical malpractice insurance.

-This type of coverage (aka, Errors & Omissions or Professional Liability Insurance) can help you pay for legal counsel, court fees, and judgments or settlements when a patient claims you were negligent or violated a standard of care.
+This type of coverage (also called errors and omissions or professional liability insurance) can help you pay for legal counsel, court fees, and judgments or settlements when a patient claims you were negligent or violated a standard of care.

 Though many medical malpractice claims are unavoidable, it’s always best to try to avoid claims and lawsuits when you can.
 As soon as you sense that a patient is unhappy, take action.

 The following steps are outlined from “Staying out of court,” an article from Doctor’s Digest.
 These suggestions can help you mitigate your liability risks or address a medical malpractice claim if your patient decides to sue:

 - Have written office protocol regarding how to effectively deal with potential medical malpractice suits.
 (This should include contacting your insurance provider as soon as possible.)

 - Do not avoid speaking with frustrated patients.
 Be sure to acknowledge their concerns promptly, honestly, and with empathy.
 Avoid giving patients explanations they can’t understand, and make sure to suggest possible solutions for their concerns.